Drought-Tolerant Perennial Flowers For Dry Gardens

 There are several varieties of Black Eyed Susan that are known for their drought-tolerance, including 'Goldsturm', 'Indian Summer', and 'Prairie Sun'.

-See drought-tolerant varieties of Black-Eyed Susan
+Drought-tolerant varieties of Black-Eyed Susan

 Lavender